intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 behavior.
 See also {{RFC7154}}, {{RFC7776}}, and {{RFC8716}}.

-# RFC Series Editor/Advisor (RSEA)
+# RFC Series Consulting Editor (RSCE)

 NOTE: Discussion continues within the RFCED-Future Program regarding the roles and responsibilities of an expert in technical publication processes.
-To retain flexibility (e.g., as to whether this individual plays more of an advisory role or more of a singular leadership role), this document temporarily refers to the individual as the "RFC Series Editor/Advisor" ("RSEA").
+To retain flexibility (e.g., as to whether this individual plays more of an advisory role or more of a singular leadership role), this document temporarily refers to the individual as the "RFC Series Consulting Editor" ("RSCE").

-The RFC Series Editor/Advisor (RSEA) is a senior technical publishing professional who will apply their deep knowledge of technical publishing processes to the RFC series.
+The RFC Series Consulting Editor (RSCE) is a senior technical publishing professional who will apply their deep knowledge of technical publishing processes to the RFC series.

-The primary responsibilities of the RSEA are as follows:
+The primary responsibilities of the RSCE are as follows:

 * Serve as a voting member on the RSAB.
 * Identify problems with the RFC publication process and opportunities for improvement.
 * Provide expert advice regarding policy proposals within the RSWG.
 * If requested, provide expert advice to the RPC and IETF LLC.

-Matters on which the RSEA might be consulted could include proposed changes to the RFC style guide {{RFC7322}}, RFC formatting in general, web presence, copyright matters, archiving policy, and dissemination and cataloguing of RFCs.
+Matters on which the RSCE might be consulted could include proposed changes to the RFC style guide {{RFC7322}}, RFC formatting in general, web presence, copyright matters, archiving policy, and dissemination and cataloguing of RFCs.

+Whether the RSCE role is structured as a contractual or employee relationship is a matter for the IETF LLC and the IETF Executive Director to determine.

 NOTE: This section is intended to address
 [ISSUE #12](https://github.com/intarchboard/program-rfced-future/issues/12) and
 [ISSUE #24](https://github.com/intarchboard/program-rfced-future/issues/24).

-## RSEA Selection
+## RSCE Selection

-The RSEA will be selected by a search committee formed by the IETF Executive Director, taking into account the
-[role definition](https://github.com/intarchboard/program-rfced-future/blob/master/Issue12-RSE-role.md)
-as well as other information that the committee deems necessary or helpful in making its decision.
+The IETF LLC will form a selection committee, including members from the community, that will be responsible for making a recommendation to the IETF LLC for the RSCE role.
+The selection committee will take into account the [role definition](https://github.com/intarchboard/program-rfced-future/blob/master/Issue12-RSE-role.md) as well as any other information that the committee deems necessary or helpful in making its decision.

-## RSEA Performance Evaluation
+## RSCE Performance Evaluation

-Periodically, the IETF Executive Director will send out to the community a call for input on the performance of the RSEA.
-The evaluation will be based on criteria specified in the role definition.
-Criteria could include matters such as the following:
+Periodically, the IETF LLC will evaluate the performance of the RSCE, including a call for confidential input from the community.

-* Was the RSEA an active participant in RSWG/RSAB discussions and meetings?
-* Did the RSEA provide useful advice to the RSWG and RPC?
-* Did the RSEA exercise good judgment in RSAB decision making?
-* Was the RSEA effective in advising the community on policy direction?

-The IETF Executive Director will review the feedback, consulting with stream manager representatives, and then produce a recommendation to the IETF LLC Board.
-The LLC will then make a decision, taking into account the IETF Executive Director's recommendation.

-Whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC and the IETF Executive Director to determine.

 # Policy Implementation Function

 ## Roles and Processes

-Publication of RFCs shall be continue to be handled by the RFC Production Center (RPC) function in accordance with high-level policies currently in force or yet to be defined following the processes specified in the foregoing sections of this document.
+Publication of RFCs shall continue to be handled by the RFC Production Center (RPC) function in accordance with high-level policies currently in force or yet to be defined following the processes specified in the foregoing sections of this document.